 It affixes easily to any home bar or kegerator via the four mounting holes in the flange.

-Faucets come apart easily for cleaning, and the beer lines are a pleasing 8 feet in length, which makes this draft tower one of the most versatile right out of the box.
+Faucets come apart easily for cleaning, and the beer lines are a pleasing 8 feet in length.
+This makes HFS(R) draft towers one of the most versatile right out of the box.

 Hose clamps and a keg wrench included.